rakutentech/r10/README.md

 elm install rakutentech/r10
 ```

-See [this Ellie](https://ellie-app.com/btv2tGK7tk8a1) or scroll down this page to see a real life example.
+See [this Ellie](https://ellie-app.com/btv2tGK7tk8a1) or scroll down this page to see an usage code sample.